OctacatApp/octacat-app-backend/README.md

 ## Deployed App

-You can access deployed app [here](https://octacat-app-backend.fly.dev/)
+You can access deployed app [here](https://octacat-app-backend.fly.dev/).
+If you want to use this API send your GraphQL query to `https://octacat-app-backend.fly.dev/query`